BIH-CEI/rd-cdm/docs/index.rst

 .. _index:

-Welcome to the RD CDM Documentation!
+Welcome to the RD-CDM Documentation!
 ====================================

 .. image:: https://readthedocs.org/projects/rd-cdm/badge/?version=latest
     :target: https://rd-cdm.readthedocs.io/en/latest/?badge=latest
     :alt: Documentation Status

-The Rare Disease Common Data Model (RD CDM) is a non-balloted extension of the ERDRI-CDS which aims to provide as an internationally viable template for the development and implementation of country-specific Rare disease common data models.
-The RD CDM is designed to be compatible with the GA4GH Phenopacket Schema, HL7 FHIR, and the International Patient Summary.
-The ontology-based approach of the RD CDM allows for the integration of various data sources and the harmonization of data across different systems.
+The ontology-based rare disease common data model (RD-CDM) is a non-balloted extension of the ERDRI-CDS which aims to provide as an internationally viable template for the development and implementation of country-specific Rare disease common data models.
+The RD-CDM is designed to be compatible with the GA4GH Phenopacket Schema, HL7 FHIR, and the International Patient Summary.
+The ontology-based approach of the RD-CDM allows for the integration of various data sources and the harmonization of data across different systems.

 .. tip::